 Ace Combat 5: The Unsung War: Gives us a 3 person variant when the enemy forces finally manage to kill off Chopper.
 The enemy pilots get to savour a few seconds of relieved cheering mainly along the lines of "see, they're not invincible after all!"...
-At which point you and the rest of the squadron proceed to completely destroy EVERYTHING ELSE IN THE AREA as payback.
+At which point you and the rest of the squadron proceed to unleash pure hell upon every enemy unit in sight as payback.
 By the time the mission's over, the few surviving opponents are almost literally running away crying for their mommies.
 It gets to the point that, if you're flying particularly well in that mission, by the time reinforcements arrive, they may have nothing to fight.

 There's also an earlier mission in which the Grabacr squadron (still disguised as the phony Osean 8492nd) assault a Yuke college, getting Wardog (and therefore, Osea) the blame.
 In return for getting Yuke civilians killed, Yuktobania retaliate by gassing a town full of college students and having a transport squad carrying tanks attack a civilian airport in Osea.